-- 1) If the shelter has no space available, they will contact other COC shelters to check for bed availability. - 2) If none of the options are available and the shelter can put the household in an overflow space at the shelter, they will be assessed based on vulnerability such as health, pregnant, elderly or youth.
-If they do not meet this particular criterion or there is no overflow space available, then the shelter provider will not be able to serve them, and they should be instructed to contact CES during business hours the next day they are open and the shelter provider will contact CPS prevention if the household cannot be diverted at that time.
+1) If the shelter has no space available, they will contact other COC shelters to check for bed availability.

+2) If none of the options are available and the shelter can put the household in an overflow space at the shelter, they will be assessed based on vulnerability such as health, pregnancy, elderly or youth.
+If they do not meet these criteria or there is no overflow space available, then the shelter provider will not be able to serve them, and they should be instructed to contact CES during business hours the next day they are open, and the shelter provider will contact Child Protective Services (CPS) prevention if the household cannot be diverted at that time.